 Setting Up LastPass with Google Authenticator

-Once you have the Google Authenticator application running on your mobile device, go to https://lastpass.com/?ac=1&opengoogleauth=1 and follow the instructions there to finish setting up Google Authenticator.
+- Once you have the Google Authenticator application running on your mobile device, login to your LastPass Vault and go to Settings > Multifactor Options > Google Authenticator.

 After your LastPass account is registered within the Google Authenticator app, the next time you login to LastPass on an untrusted device, you will receive the Google Authentication dialog:

 Go to your Google Authenticator App and input the current authentication code you see in the app into this dialog.
 If the code expires before you have a chance to authenticate, simply use the next code that appears in the app.